 According to Google, people are 70% more likely to visit your business if your Google Business Profile is complete.
 Having a complete profile also helps Google’s algorithm match your business with relevant searches.

 View your listing on Google either as a logged-out user or from an account not connected to your business.
-Verify the following data is correct:
+Verify the following business information data is correct:

 Having accurate data is critical.
-If anything is off, you could lose customers who might want to call or visit you, but don’t because your hours of operation are wrong.
+If anything is off, you could lose potential customers who might want to call or visit you, but don’t because your business hours are wrong.